A Simple Boosting Framework for Transshipment: Applications

-Having a $\alpha$-approximate dual-only preconditioner that can be evaluated in $M$ time, we construct (via \Cref{corollary:dual-only-algorithm}) a $\tilde{O}(\eps^{-2} \alpha^2 \cdot M)$ time $(1+\eps)$-approximate algorithm for transshipment. \begin{corollary} Let $P$ be an $\alpha$-approximate linear cost approximator on a weighted graph $G$ and suppose that we can evaluate matrix-vector multiplications with $P$ and $P^T$ (and other basic vector operations) in $M$ time.
-Given any TS instance, there is a $\tilde{O}(\eps^{-2} \alpha^2 M)$-time algorithm that computes a $(1 + \eps)$-approximate primal-dual pair $(f, \phi)$ satisfying the properties listed in \Cref{corollary:dual-only-algorithm}. \end{corollary}
+Having a dual-only $\alpha$-approximator that can be evaluated in $M$ time, we construct (via \Cref{corSmallResidualRrror}) an $\tilde{O}(\eps^{-2} \alpha^2 \cdot M)$ time $(1+\eps)$-approximate algorithm for transshipment. \begin{corollary} Let $P$ be an $\alpha$-approximate linear cost approximator on a weighted graph $G$ and suppose that we can evaluate matrix-vector multiplications with $P$ and $P^T$ (and other basic vector operations) in $M$ time.
+Given any TS instance, there is an $\tilde{O}(\eps^{-2} \alpha^2 M)$-time algorithm that computes a $(1 + \eps)$-approximate primal-dual pair $(f, \phi)$ satisfying the properties listed in \Cref{corSmallResidualRrror}. \end{corollary}